MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-Font-Constructors.md

 ---
-Description: 'This topic lists the constructors of the Font class.
-For a complete class listing, see Font Class.' ms.assetid: 'a0169751-50f6-41d9-bd59-3c85aec1bb78'
+Description: This topic lists the constructors of the Font class.
+For a complete class listing, see Font Class. ms.assetid: a0169751-50f6-41d9-bd59-3c85aec1bb78
-title: 'Font.Font constructors'
+title: Font.Font constructors
+ms.date: 07/02/2019
 ---

 # Font.Font constructors